ayvazj/Brundlefly/README.md

 ## Donations

+Help me pay my Adobe bill so I can continue to work on this project.

 <a href='https://pledgie.com/campaigns/31175'><img alt='Click here to lend your support to: Adobe After Effects and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/31175.png?skin_name=chrome' border='0' ></a>

 ## Limitations